 Historical Context

 The study of multiples and divisibility rules dates back to ancient civilizations.
-While specific historical records focusing solely on multiples of 11 are scarce, the general principles of divisibility and number patterns were explored by mathematicians in ancient Greece, India, and the Middle East.
+So while specific historical records focusing solely on multiples of 11 are scarce, the general principles of divisibility and number patterns were explored by mathematicians in ancient Greece, India, and the Middle East.
 The development of efficient methods for determining divisibility was crucial for simplifying calculations and facilitating trade and commerce.

 In ancient India, mathematicians like Aryabhata and Brahmagupta made significant contributions to number theory, including the study of divisibility rules for various numbers.
 Similarly, Greek mathematicians like Euclid explored the properties of numbers and their relationships, laying the groundwork for modern number theory.